fxamacker/cbor/BENCHMARKS.md

 ]
 ```

-Struct type with toarray struct tag is used here to handle CBOR array.
+Struct type with toarray struct tag is used to handle CBOR array.

 ```
 type T struct {